 No. Our lorries only pick up waste allocated for collection that week.
 If you put out a bin/box due to be collected the following week, we will not be able to take it away early.
-In addition, if you place the items in the wrong containers, you will contaminate your recycling, which will result in us not collecting your bin/box.
+In addition, if you place the items in the wrong containers, you will contaminate your recycling, which will result in your bin/box not being emptied.

 I have syringes and dressings, do you provide a clinical waste collection?

 I run a business.
 Will you collect my commercial / trade waste?